Learn how to implement user authentication to access a secure ArcGIS service with OAuth credentials in a cross-platform app.

 -

-Open the Info.plist file in an XML (text) editor and add the following lines.
+Right-click the Info.plist file and choose Open with ... to open the file in an XML (Text) Editor then add the following lines.
 Make the same edits in the Platforms\MacCatalyst\Info.plist file.

 Info.plistUse dark colors for code blocks <key>XSAppIconAssets</key> <string>Assets.xcassets/appicon.appiconset</string> <key>CFBundleURLTypes</key> <array> <dict> <key>CFBundleURLName</key> <string>My App</string> <key>CFBundleURLSchemes</key> <array> <string>my-app</string> </array> <key>CFBundleTypeRole</key> <string>Editor</string> </dict> </array>